packapotatoes/artifact/README.md

 software development and also internship oportunities for students passionate about open source.
 Thank you!

 ## Stability
 Artifact is 1.0 software with a strong commitment to backwards compatibility.
 The 1.0 release is the "open source" release.
 Artifact is ready for projects of any size to use it as their defacto design documentation tool, but the external tooling may still be lacking for enterprise customers.

-The 2.0 release will focus on stabilizing the library for external tooling.
+Later releases will focus on stabilizing the library for external tooling.
 This will position artifact for integration with industry tools such as JIRA and external regression test tracking software.
 I am currently seeking enterprise support, please consider [supporting this project on patreon][5].